DefinitelyTyped/DefinitelyTyped/README.md

 You can validate your changes with either:

  - `npm test` from the root of this repo, which takes changed files into account
- - `npx tsc` from the modules folder
+ - `npx tsc` from the module's folder

 #### Create a new package